-Mike Lopez is a technical expert with over 18 years of research and development experience.
+Mike has acquired over 20 years of experience in experimental physics, system engineering, and cybersecurity.
+For fun, he experiments with amateur radio and electronics.
 An entrepreneur at heart, Mike designed the Young Person’s Guide to Arduino to spark the love of engineering in young people.
-He is also a Lean Six Sigma coach and professor, having taught a course in Lean Engineering at the University of New Mexico for several years.
+He has also taught engineering courses the University of New Mexico for several years.

 Mike designed the Avocado Beginner Board and wrote the Young Person’s Guide to Arduino in 2013 after seeing how difficult it would be for his young children to learn computer programming with microcontrollers.
 More interactive than programming on the screen, he wanted them to see how computer programs can affect things in the real world, like make lights shine and buzzers sound.
 Filled with entrepreneurial spirit, Mike submitted the Young Person’s Guide to Arduino project twice before it was funded.
 He produced and shipped the first lot by Christmas 2013, as promised to his Kickstarter backers.
 Since then, Mike has continued to sell the Young Person’s Guide to Arduino and build other interesting devices.